Coronavirus Resources for Breastfeeding Families

 2. Extra Sanitization Measures

 During the pandemic, we will be taking extra steps to ensure the sanitization of everything we bring into your home, including wearing masks, taking our shoes off, and wiping down our scale and other essential items with sanitizers.
-As always, we will wash our hands before working with you and wear gloves during infant exams.
+As always, we will sanitize our hands before working with you and wear gloves during infant exams.
 If any of our lactation consultants are symptomatic, they will contact you ahead of time and help you reschedule with another lactation consultant.

 3. Virtual Consults for Families with Illness